3 Reasons Why Follow-Up Doctors Appointment Are Important

 Make Sure Your Health Plan is Effective

-Another reason for follow-up is to make sure a treatment is effective.
-For instance, one of the most common reasons for follow-up is blood pressure monitoring.
-Home blood pressure monitoring is great and can give us an idea of what your blood pressure does throughout the day, but we want to make sure your home blood pressure cuff is accurate.
-That’s why it helps if you can bring in your cuff to compare its reading to one taken by hand in the clinic.
-The last thing we want is to base our treatment decisions on bad information.
-For example, if your home blood pressure cuff is too big, it could falsely lower your blood pressure and make us think we have your blood pressure in good control, when in reality your pressure is too high, increasing your risk of kidney, heart, and blood vessel damage.
+Therefore, if you can bring your cuff into the clinic, we can test it’s accuracy.
+The last thing we want to do is to base our treatment decisions on bad information.
+For example, if your cuff is too big, it could falsely lower your blood pressure and make us think we have your blood pressure in good control.
+When in reality, your pressure is too high, increasing your risk of kidney, heart, and blood vessel damage.

 You Should Be Able to Tolerate Your Health Plans